-Private butler, dive centre, gym, gardens, free WiFi throughout.
+Gym, gardens, free WiFi throughout.
 In rooms: flatscreen TV and DVD player, minibar, coffee machine, kettle with a selection of teas, free bottled water, air-conditioning and natural bath products.

 Our favourite rooms

-The two-storey 307sq m two-bedroom Cape Pool Villa will suit privacy-seekers with a blow-out budget.
+The two-storey 307sq m two-bedroom Duplex Pool Villa will suit privacy-seekers with a blow-out budget.
 Upping the ante for honeymoon romance, they have sweeping Indian Ocean views from both bedrooms, and this is the only category with a private infinity pool on the roof terrace.
 However, Master Suites are more intimate and cost-effective, flaunting the same ochre and ultramarine-hued style as larger villas.

-This resort promises the moon and delivers, with an unheated, adults-only, 60-metre, crescent-shaped pool, with an infinity edge that curves around the cape, where swimmers can enjoy 270° Indian Ocean views.
+This resort promises the moon and delivers, with an unheated, adults-only, 60-metre, crescent-shaped pool, with an infinity edge that curves around the cape, where swimmers can enjoy 270-degree Indian Ocean views.
 The Cove Pool welcomes kids, and each watta (stone-wall-ringed garden) includes a shared pool for two to three villas.